michael-hernandez0114/ajax-ex-boolflix/README.md

 ### Hover Over Individual Film/TV Series

-Hover over each item to see details such as description and rating.
+Hover over each item to see details such as an overview and rating.

 ![GitHub Logo](/img/hoverOverCard.png)